movingdownunder/movingdownunder.github.io/_pages/general/schools-daycare.md

 If you're relocating with children, you'll want to connect with someone who's recently settled their kids into a local school & daycare to help your decision-making process.

-# Child cares
+# Child care

-Child cares have really high rates, that's why most people tend to enroll their kids for a couple of days weekly rather than full time.
+Child care centers have really high rates, that's why most people tend to enroll their kids for a couple of days a week rather than full time.
 In addition, due to the very high demand you may have to book your kid in a waiting list.
 It differs from one suburb to another, but that's pretty much how it works.
-It gets more trickier if both parents work full time, as they have fewer choices on the child cares with a full time availability.
+It gets more trickier if both parents work full time, as they have fewer choices on the child care centers with a full time availability.

 ### Enrolling your kids
 1. To enroll your kids, first look for the child care centres around your area [Child care finder](https://www.childcarefinder.gov.au/)